We are so close to the end with our Anise jacket. This is the final week of sewing!

 Baste the sleevehead into the armhole.
 Try on the jacket along with the shoulder pad pinned in place.
 You may decide you don’t need the sleeve head, of you may decide to make it narrower or alter it in some other way.
 Once you have it the way you want it, stitch it permanently to the shoulder seam allowance.

 Place shoulder pads onto shoulder, allowing pad to extend 1/2” into the armhole seam allowance.
 Hand stitch the pad to the shoulder seam with a catchstitch.
 Tack the lower edges to the armhole to keep the pad in place.

 Open the facing front (E) away from the jacket.
 Remove a few inches of the basting at the bottom, which will allow you to do this more easily.
 Turn the entire lower hem up 2” and press.

 On the facing front (E) and jacket front (A), trim the hem to 1/2” up to the large circle.
 This trimmed portion of the hem should be covered up by the facing once you fold it back to the inside, so check to make sure you have it marked correctly before trimming.

 Hand stitch the hem to the garment, using a catchstitch.

 Turn the facing front (E) back to the inside of the garment.
-Hand stitch the facing to the hem at the corner using a fell stitch.
+Hand stitch the hem of the facing to the hem of the jacket using a fell stitch.